How To Keep Birds From Eating Grass Seed: What You Should Know

 Instead, invest in fake predators, such as a decoy owl or hawk, and place them on a fence or the edges of your lawn.
 If you don’t have anywhere to perch a fake bird of prey, rubber snakes are also a good option.
 They’re cheap and readily available in dollar stores all across the country.

 However, keep in mind that birds are pretty smart.
-If they notice that the fake predator isn’t moving, they’ll catch on pretty quick.
+If they notice that the fake predator isn’t moving, they’ll catch on pretty quickly.

 For the best results, try to keep your decoy predators as realistic as possible.
-In other words, remember to move the decoys around, or even switch them up, as often as every day.
+Remember to move the decoys around or even switch them up as often as every day.

 Birds can’t stand loud sounds.
 So, to scare off seed-hungry birds, make your garden as noisy as possible.